 - Diana Moore (John Jay College of Criminal Justice, CUNY), “Secular and Non-Denominational Primary Education Between Risorgimento Ideology and a Woman’s Sacred Mission.”

 - Ombretta Frau (Mount Holyoke College), “Un rompicapo incompleto: il triangolo Antelling, De Gubernatis, Serao fra mentoring e documenti inedita.”

 - Silvia Antosa e Charlotte Ross (University of Enna Kore, Italy, and University of Birmingham,

 UK), “Brothels, boudoirs and bocche saffiche: queer embodiments and spaces in the late 19th century.”

 Moderated by Kate Mitchell (University of Strathclyde, UK)

-OUR FIFTH MEETING, held on FRIDAY OCTOBER 30, 2020 is now available to view online.
-Contributions on Re-reading the Canon by:
+OUR FIFTH MEETING, held on FRIDAY OCTOBER 30, 2020 is available to view online at this link.
+The contributions on Re-reading the Canon were by:

 - Anna-Maria Pagliaro (Monash University, Australia), “The Silent Victim: Representations of